 Throughout my working life I have been involved in enabling people to grow and change.
 Prior to training as a psychotherapist, my background was in Human Resources management.

-I am a professionally qualified counsellor, psychotherapist (PTSTA (P)), supervisor and trainer , established in private practice for more than thirteen years.
+I am a professionally qualified counsellor, psychotherapist (PTSTA (P)), supervisor and trainer , established in private practice for more than fourteen years.

 I am a member of the UK Council for Psychotherapy (UKCP) and an Accredited Member of the British Association for Counselling & Psychotherapy (BACP).
 I am bound by and adhere to its Ethical Framework for Good Practice.